Painting Walls and Trim the Same Color

 The beauty of this trend is that it can fit seamlessly into any design style.
 It is right at home with the simplest of styles.
 You can see it above in the style of our Shaker cabinets.

 Painting walls and trim the same color would look just as beautiful in a home with ornate woodwork or in a Craftsman with thick, squared off trim.
 This simple design works with all home designs!

 And because of its simplicity, this trend lets other design elements in a room be the stars.
 Beautiful artwork, furniture, or textiles can take center stage, because they have the perfect, neutral backdrop.

 I love my spaces to be warm and cozy.
 I create this atmosphere by keeping my color palette and furnishings neutral.
 Get my tips for creating a neutral living room.

-However, if you want color, drama, and excitement paint your mouldings and walls a dark and moody color!
-Emerald Green, Navy Blue, Black, the options are endless.
+However, if you want color, drama, and excitement paint your moldings and walls a dark and moody color!
+Think of emerald green, navy blue, or even black… the options are endless.

-Everything I’ve said about this design trend being understated and simple is true, but it can also be fun and exciting and stunning!
+Everything I’ve said about this design trend being understated and simple is true, but it can also be fun and exciting and over the top!
 It all depends on the colors you choose.

-These “jewel box” rooms are on the rise, and it’s easy to see why.
-They are gorgeous and a bit moody, with so much richness to soak in.
-Even though they have a lot of color, it’s not overly bright, so the effect isn’t overpowering.
-Rather, the entire space is simply beautiful!
+These “jewel box” rooms are becoming much more popular, and it’s easy to see why.
+They are gorgeous and a bit moody, with rich saturated color to make a statement.

 Frequently Asked Questions